-- (2) Federal jurisdictions are often too small to exploit economies of scale.
-This is a serious problem with existing federalism.
+Problem 2: Smallness.
+In traditional federalism, jurisdictions are often too small to exploit economies of scale.
 Think, for example, of nuclear power plants or universities, which normally require heavy capital investments for a local jurisdiction (city, commune) to run efficiently.
 In our proposal for a new federalism, we are trying to confront the problem directly.
-We envisage flexible (functional) jurisdictions which are able to adjust to the lowest cost size of investments. - (3) Federalism makes cooperation difficult or impossible.
-This disadvantage of decentralized organization as claimed is only part of the real problem.
+We envisage flexible (functional) jurisdictions which are able to adjust to the lowest cost size.

+Problem 3: Need for coordination.
+It is often claimed that federalism makes cooperation difficult or impossible.
+However, this is only part of the real problem.
 In federal states, cooperation among the various national sub-units emerges endogenously because it is obviously advantageous for all actors concerned.
 Moreover, it should be noted that coordination problems also exist within unitary states, in particular among the various national ministries whose competencies and interests overlap.
-Thus, a unitary state is neither a necessary nor sufficient condition for cooperation to take place. - (4) Redistribution of income is possible only in a unitary state.
-This argument against federalism maintains that when a local unit tries to tax the rich in order to support the poor, the rich will leave and the poor will enter.
-The redistribution policy therefore cannot be maintained for fiscal reasons.
-This argument seems to be quite convincing, and there is certainly much truth in it.
-However, empirical evidence shows that federalist structures allow for a substantial amount of income redistribution (see, e.g., Gold, 1991).
-An example is Switzerland where the (partly very small) 26 cantons together with about 3000 communities levy more than 80 per cent of total income and capital taxes.
-Although each canton is free to set its own tax schedule, all cantons rely on strongly progressive taxes and engage heavily in income redistribution (see Kirchgässner and Pommerehne, 1996).
-Nevertheless, quite a large amount of redistribution exists between rich and poor cantons.
-The problem of redistribution in a decentralized governmental system is taken seriously in our proposal for a new kind of federalism.
-We argue that this may be one of the functions for which the national state is an appropriate jurisdiction (but most likely not the only one).
+Thus, a unitary state is neither a necessary nor sufficient condition for effective cooperation.

+Problem 4: Redistribution of income.
+This argument says that when a local unit tries to tax the rich in order to support the poor, the rich will leave and the poor will enter.
+The redistribution policy therefore cannot be maintained in a federalist state, but is only feasible in a unitary state.
+This argument has some truth in it.
+However, empirical evidence shows that federalist structures allow for a substantial amount of income redistribution (see, e.g., Gold 1991).
+An example is Switzerland where the (partly very small) 26 cantons together with about 3000 communities levy more than 80% of total income and capital taxes.
+Although each canton is free to set its own tax schedule, all cantons rely on progressive taxes and engage heavily in income redistribution (see Kirchgässner and Pommerehne 1996, Feld 1999).
+Moreover, quite a large amount of redistribution exists between rich and poor cantons.
+Nevertheless, the problem of redistribution in a decentralized governmental system has to be taken seriously.
+In our proposal for a new kind of federalism, we argue that this is one of the functions for which the national state is sometimes an appropriate jurisdiction.